Atlinx/Godot-Mono-CustomResourceRegistry/README.md

 # Godot Mono CustomResourceRegister Plugin

-This is a Godot C# plugin that registers custom C# resources (including custom nodes) for Godot.
+This is a Godot C# plugin that registers custom C# resources and custom nodes for Godot.
 This plugin works as a workaround for this Godot engine [issue](https://github.com/godotengine/godot/issues/27470).

 Originally made by [wmigor](https://github.com/wmigor/godot-mono-custom-resource-register)